Resources For Teenagers

 - If you want to see how you will be tested and grow on five levels: physical.
 Emotional, intellectual, social and spiritual

-What to Do About it – Ways to Manage Your Journey
+What to Do About it – Managing Your Journey

 If you are interested in six strategies to use to manage your journey:

 - Facing the challenges directly and being the author